UMWEDU/umw-admissions-sync/_pages/transfer-applicant-process.md

  	<li>Fall semester: April 1</li>
 </ul>
 </li>
  	<li>Decide if you can take advantage of the Guaranteed Admissions Agreement UMW has with the Virginia Community College System and Richard Bland College.
-If you’ve earned an associate’s degree, with a 3.25 minimum cumulative GPA, you may qualify.
+If you’ve earned an associate’s degree, you may qualify.
 If you choose this option, please include the GAA Student Letter of Intent form with your application.</li>
  	<li>Gather materials needed for admission of most transfer students:
 <ul>
  	<li>Final high school transcript</li>
- 	<li>SAT/ACT scores (for those with fewer than 30 college credits)</li>
+ 	<li>Test choice</li>
  	<li>Official college transcript (one from each school attended)</li>
- 	<li>Letters of recommendation</li>
+ 	<li>Letters of recommendation (optional)</li>
- 	<li>Common Application</li>
+ 	<li>Common Application or UMW Application</li>
- 	<li>UMW member screen</li>
- 	<li>Essay</li>
+ 	<li>Essay (optional)</li>
  	<li>Application fee (credit card or e-check required) or approved waiver</li>
 </ul>
 </li>